The Bud Vase - The Art of Wood Turning

 Click image to visit post

-with wood turning art to eventually create something truly special and possibly unique enough to sell commercially.
+with wood turning art to eventually create something truly special.

 Having said all that, I feel that I am now starting to produce pieces of wood art of which I am proud, pieces that I display in my apartment ornamentally and which bring me joy to look upon when I wake in the morning.